 Bles Dairies has been active in consultancy activities in East Africa for many years.
 To service customers in every aspect of the dairy value chain, Bles Dairies East Africa Ltd was established in 2016.

 Africa’s growing (youth) population and demographic developments have lead to high demand for milk and dairy products.
 The East African dairy sector does have large potential, but at the moment its insufficient capacity has caused a huge gap between supply and demand.

-IDA x Bles Dairies EA
+IDA x Bles Dairies East Africa

 Illula Farm has experienced an enormous increase in milk production in 2018.
 Ida showed the farmer for example that their cows ate less while outside the barn due to lower quality feed.
 With the assistance of Ida, monitoring the rumination and eating patterns of the cows, the farmer was able to change the feed rations and therefore improved the feed condition of the cows.

-The farmer has changed the chopping size of the fodder and reduced the amount of concentrates in the feed.
+The farmer has changed the chopping size of the fodder and reduced the number of concentrates in the feed.
 These small modifications have improved the condition of the cows overall.
-“Besides that, Ida has not only helped us improve the heat detection but also shows early signs of health issues,” explains veterinary Ms. Winny Chebii.
+“Besides that, Ida has not only helped us improve the heat detection but also shows early signs of health issues,” explains veterinary Ms Winny Chebii.
 “We were able to notice a cow had been trapped in a cubicle because Ida showed us that the cow had been laying for hours.
 From far away the cow looked okay but from up-close we discovered bruises, caused by struggling with the cubicle metals.”

 Click here to request an Ida demo.